-The initial underlying index level is 2,926.17.
-The downside threshold is 2,194.628, which is 75.00% of the initial underlying index level (rounded to the nearest one-thousandth).
-A trigger event will occur if the final underlying index level is less than the downside threshold.
-The calculation agent will determine the final underlying index level, which will be the closing level of the underlying index on the determination date as calculated and published by the underlying index sponsor.
-However, the calculation agent will have discretion to adjust the closing level on the determination date or to determine it in a different manner as described under "- Consequences of a Market Disruption Event or a Non-Trading Day" and "- Discontinuance or Modification of the Underlying Index" below.
+With respect to each index, the initial index level will be set on the trade date, which will be the closing level of such index on the trade date.
+With respect to each index, the calculation agent will determine the final index level, which will be the closing level of such index on the determination date.
+However, the calculation agent will have discretion to adjust the closing level on the determination date or to determine it in a different manner as described under "- Consequences of a Market Disruption Event or a Non-Trading Day" and "- Discontinuance or Modification of an Index" below.